apache/dubbo-website/blog/en-us/Translation_Group8.md

 1. The interface GenericService has only one method, named $invoke, which takes three arguments, a method name, an array of method parameter types, and an array of parameter values.

-2. For array of method parameter types
+2. For arrays of method parameter types

    i.
 If it is a basic type, such as int or long, use `int.class.getName()` to get its type;